-On 13.01.2018, at 11.55 pm, the statement of the Complainant Ishtiaq Ahmed was recorded at Police Station Darakhshan, which was later incorporated in the FIR No. 16/2018, filed at 12.30 am on 14.01.2018.
+On 13.01.2018, at 11:55 pm, the statement of the Complainant Ishtiaq Ahmed was recorded at Police Station Darakhshan, which was later incorporated in the FIR No. 16/2018, filed at 12:30 am on 14.01.2018.
 The complainant stated that his son Intezar Ahmed, aged about 19 years, studying in Malaysia, returned to Pakistan on 29.11.2018.
-On 13.01.2018, at about 5.30 pm, deceased, Intezar Ahmed, son of the complainant, went to see his friends in Defence in Maker Toyota Grandy, bearing No. BLE-254.
+On 13.01.2018, at about 5:30 pm, deceased, Intezar Ahmed, son of the complainant, went to see his friends in Defence in a car, make Toyota Grandy, bearing No. BLE-254.
 At around 8 pm the complainant was informed by a neighbor named Fahad, that Intezar Ahmed has been shot and shifted to Jinnah Hospital Karachi.
-On receiving such information the complainant along with his other relatives reached Jinnah Hospital, where doctors informed him that his son, Intezar Ahmed has died due to the bullet injury on head.
-On further inquiry the complainant came to know that at 7.15 pm, at Lane-5, Cattle Line Bukhari Commercial, Phase VI, DHA, Karachi, some unknown assailants made firing upon his son for unknown motives, due to which his son died.
+On receiving such information the Complainant along with his other relatives reached Jinnah Hospital, where doctors informed him that his son, Intezar Ahmed has died due to the bullet injury on head.
+On further inquiry the Complainant came to know that at 7:15 pm, at Lane-5, Cattle Line Bukhari Commercial, Phase VI, DHA, Karachi, some unknown assailants fired upon his son for unknown motives, due to which his son died.

 On 15.12.2018, the video footage of the incident was obtained and the DVR was also seized.
 The CCTV footage clearly showed the whole incident.
 On 12.02.2018, the Home Department Government of Sindh constituted the JIT headed by Add IGP CTD, and representatives of Police, ISI, IB, Rangers, Special Branch and MI, to submit an Investigation Report.

 The JIT members viewed CCTV footage of the incident in detail.
 It showed that Intezar’s car was intercepted/blocked from the front by unmarked vehicle of ACLC.
 Another car followed him from the rear and stopped adjacent to his car.
-Two ACLC officials in plainclothes riding a bike approached him from behind/passengers side and an ACLC official on another motorcycle approach him from the driver side.
-However, they did not open the door or searched the vehicle.
+Two ACLC officials in plainclothes riding a bike approached him from behind/passenger’s side and an ACLC official on another motorcycle approach him from the driver side.
+However, they did not open the door or search the vehicle.
 The footage showed that the ACLC officers in 2 cars and two motorcycles started retreating.
-In the meanwhile Intezar started to reverse the car and tried to move to right, towards Khayaban-e-Ittihad, but then the ACLC party rushed towards the car and the footage showed that ACLC officials Bilal and Daniyal started firing on the car in an attempt to stop it.
-All ACLC officials were in plain clothes and all their vehicles were unmarked.
+In the meanwhile, Intezar started to reverse the car and tried to maneuver towards Khayaban-e-Ittihad, it was then that the ACLC party rushed towards the car.
+The footage showed that ACLC officials Bilal and Daniyal started firing on the car in an attempt to stop it.
+All ACLC officials were in plainclothes, and all their vehicles were unmarked.
 The footage also showed that all ACLC officials fled the crime scene immediately after firing.

-On 08.03.2018, the final challan was submitted in Anti-Terrorism Court.
+On 08.03.2018, the final challan was submitted in Anti-Terrorism Court against nine accused persons, namely, Tariq Mehmood, Tariq Raheem, Azhar Ahsan, Shahid Usman, PC Ghulam Abbas, Fawad Khan, HC Ghulam Abbas, Bilal Rasheed & Muhammad Daniyal.
 On 26.04.2018, the Anti-Terrorism Court dismissed the application filed on behalf of the accused Tariq Raheem for transfer of the case to the Ordinary Court having jurisdiction.

 The following documents are available for viewing online: